kazi-arafat/store-api/README.md

 ### To Do
-1. Add database ORM
+1. Implement signin function using jwt.
-2. Implement the register using db connectivity and jwt.
+2. Debug util verifyTOken method.